There are no paths, paths are made by walking. - Australian Aboriginal saying

 Actually, on reflection, I have one further (seventh!) question bubbling up.
 The research group at John Hopkins leads the world with their studies on psychedelics.
 They have highlighted the importance of higher scores on the Mystical Experience Questionnaire for optimising long-term outcomes.
 The research group at Imperial College are the primary players here in the UK.
 They have developed the Emotional Breakthrough Inventory to highlight possible further outcome gains achievable through psychedelic-assisted trauma processing.
 Recent work however has shown the potential value of boosting the Reward/Approach behavioural system - see 'Accentuate the positive: an exciting new psychotherapy development'.
 So the final question I have is about the relevance this positive focus might have for further improving outcomes of psychedelic experience.

-The next post in this sequence is 'Psychedelics: a group retreat - how did it go?'
+The next post in this sequence is 'Psychedelics: a group retreat - meeting up, orientation & the ceremony'